Home additions: options, financing and insurance | key4.ch

 © Getty Images

-It’s good to know that you can deduct the cost of maintaining a property from your income tax.
+Finally, it is good to know that you can deduct the cost of property maintenance from your income taxes.
 Most cantons publish a detailed catalog on their website of which measures are tax-deductible and which are not.
-The value-adding portion of an addition cannot be claimed here, but you should still keep all invoices and receipts.
-Your expenses can later be claimed for tax purposes in the event of any real estate gain.
+The value-adding portion of a home extension cannot be claimed here, but you should still keep all invoices and receipts.
+You can later claim your expenses against tax on any gain you make on the property.

-Taking out and adjusting insurance
+Home addition: taking out and adjusting insurance

-Most personal liability insurance policies offer sufficient coverage for minor renovations and maintenance work in the case of private residential property.
-Homeowners are already sufficiently covered for this type of work.
-But for a construction sum of CHF 200,000 or 250,000, an additional principal’s liability insurance must be taken out (depending on the terms and conditions of your insurance).
+Most personal liability insurance policies offer sufficient coverage for minor renovation and maintenance work for private residential property.
+This means that homeowners are well insured.
+However, from construction costs of CHF 200,000 to 250,000, you’ll need to take out additional contractor’s liability insurance (depending on the insurance conditions).

-Construction insurance
+Construction insurance for a home addition

-Summary: don’t move, add on
+Summary of home additions: don’t move, add on

 Was this article helpful?